 Blueberries, they’re easy to pick and even easier to love!

-On the East Coast Trail I used to pick blueberries all the time; sometimes I took a few cups of them home but mostly I just enjoyed them as juicy trailside snacks that helped me keep going.
+On the East Coast Trail I pick blueberries all the time; sometimes I take a few cups of them home but mostly I just enjoy them as juicy trailside snacks that help me keep going.

-While blueberries can be found on nearly every coastal trail, I had a few favourite picking areas if I needed them in quantity.
-One of the best places close to me was in the middle of St. John’s, on the South Side Hills:
+While blueberries can be found on nearly every coastal trail, I have a few favourite picking areas if I need them in quantity.
+One of the best places close to me is ‘in the middle’ of St. John’s, on the South Side Hills: